 - We provide advice on how to make a complaint about councillor conduct.
 See how to make a complaint.

 - We assess all complaints received.
-Read more about the complaints process.
+Read more understanding complaints.

 - We refer misconduct matters to the Councillor Conduct Tribunal (CCT) for hearing and may prosecute in the Magistrates Court.
-Read about the CCT and prosecution process.
+Read about Our Work.

 The OIA’s strategic plan highlights the OIA’s objectives, strategies and performance indicators.